flet-dev/flet/README.md

 ### 📐 Simple architecture

-No more complex architecture with JavaScript frontend, REST API backend, database, cache, etc. With Flet you just write a monolith stateful app in Python only and get multi-user, realtime Single-Page Application (SPA).
+No more complex architecture with JavaScript frontend, REST API backend, database, cache, etc. With Flet you just write a monolith stateful app in Python only and get multi-user, real-time Single-Page Application (SPA).

 ### 🔋Batteries included

 To start developing with Flet, you just need your favorite IDE or text editor.
-No SDKs, no thousands of dependencies, no complex tooling - Flet has built-in web server with assets hosting and desktop clients.
+No SDKs, no thousands of dependencies, no complex tooling - Flet has a built-in web server with assets hosting and desktop clients.

 ### &nbsp;<img src="media/flutter/icon_flutter.svg" height="20px" />&nbsp;&nbsp;Powered by Flutter

 Flet UI is built with [Flutter](https://flutter.dev/), so your app looks professional and could be delivered to any platform.
-Flet simplifies Flutter model by combining smaller "widgets" to ready-to-use "controls" with an imperative programming model.
+Flet simplifies the Flutter model by combining smaller "widgets" to ready-to-use "controls" with an imperative programming model.

 ### 🌐 Speaks your language